bijoy-gd/GD_Team_OLLAMA_Assistant/Readme.md

 npm install

-Running the Application
+>>Running the Application:

-Once all prerequisites and dependencies are installed, you can start the server.node server.js
+Once all prerequisites and dependencies are installed, you can start the server by entering below command in terminal:

+node server.js

-The server will start on http://localhost:3000.
+The server will start on http://localhost:3000

-It will also automatically attempt to open this URL in your default web browser.
++ It will also automatically attempt to open this URL in your default web browser.

 >>How to Use